A list of resources by subject area for librarians serving youth.

 ALSC's 2006-2010 public awareness campaign generated a tool kit filled with resources to help librarians position their library as a valuable and important community center for kids and their families.
 Although the campaign is no longer active, many of the tool kit resources are still relevant and valuable and can be found here.

 The 2020-21 Library Service to Underserved Children and Their Caregivers committee devoted its service year to creating a vibrant, dynamic toolkit that provides ALSC members with up-to-date resources for working with marginalized populations.
 Each section of toolkit provides professional and leisure reading recommendations, support for programming, and materials for families.
-Section topics include:
+Section topics include: access to technology; autism and sensory processing disorder; children with print disabilities; financial insecurity and homelessness; new Americans; and Spanish-speaking populations.

 Access Inclusive Spaces and Services for Children of All Abilities Community Forum presented by Jason Driver, Renee Grassi, Eva Thaler-Sroussi, and ALSC President Nina Lindsay. (please note, access is limited to ALSC members using their ALA username and password) - January 2018